cogment/cogment-verse/docs/develop/development_setup.md

 # Development setup

-This is a practical guide for developers wanting to develop within cogment verse.
+This is a practical guide for developers wanting to develop within Cogment Verse.

 ## Linting